by Gail Chalew

 The tolerance that marked New Orleans as a frontier town still holds today, and the Jewish community is held in great respect by their non-Jewish neighbors.
 This is what Ben Toledano, who ran unsuccessfully for mayor in 1971, had to say about the Jewish community: “In what other city do the men sit down and plan costumes, themes, color schemes and plumage?
 [He was referring to Mardi Gras.]
 We in New Orleans do not clutter our minds with information; we are not an intellectual city.
 If you would look for intellectual activity you would have to look for it in the Jewish community.”

 When Katrina struck in August 2005, the community numbered about 9,500; more than one-third, primarily young families and those in their late 60s and 70s, moved to other communities after the storm.
 Through the generosity of the national Jewish community and the United Jewish Communities, the Jewish Federation was able to provide significant funding to the area synagogues and agencies, enabling them to recover successfully.
-Thanks in part to the Jewish Federation’s strategic planning effort and initiatives to welcome newcomers, the community has surpassed its pre-Katrina numbers in just six years and is continuing to grow: the New Orleans Jewish community now numbers 10,000 (for a deeper look at the post-Katrina Jewish community, see the accompanying article).
+Thanks in part to the Jewish Federation’s strategic planning effort and initiatives to welcome newcomers, the community has surpassed its pre-Katrina numbers in just six years and is continuing to grow: the New Orleans Jewish community now numbers 12,000.
 Today, the Jewish community of New Orleans is thriving, driven by experimentation and creativity and the arrival of so many young Jewish professionals, while supported by the strongly committed and active local families.